Rydberg atomtronic devices

-Next, we consider the NAND gate, which is an inverted AND gate, i.e. it returns $0$ only when the two inputs are $0$.
-We realise the NAND gate by combining the AND gate with a NOT gate (see Fig.~\ref{Sche_NAND_Gate}b).
+Next, we consider the NAND gate, which is an inverted AND gate, i.e. it returns $0$ only when the two inputs are $1$.
+We realise the NAND gate by combining the AND gate with a NOT gate (see Fig.~\ref{Gate_Schematic}b).
 The NOT gate flips $0$ to $1$ and vice versa.
-In our setup, we realise the NOT gate by setting the detuning on the output atom to $\Delta=0$ for a time period $\delta t=\pi/(2\Omega)$ at $t\Omega=1.5$, and $\Delta=\Delta_{\text{f}}$ for all other times.
+In our setup, we realise the NOT gate by setting the detuning on the output atom to $\Delta=0$ for a time period $\delta t=\pi/(2\Omega)$ centered at $t\Omega=1.5$, and $\Delta=\Delta_{\text{f}}$ for all other times.
 Together with the constant Rabi driving, this realises a $\pi$ pulse which excites the ground state to a Rydberg state and de-excites an initial Rydberg state into the ground state.
 We create a NAND gate by applying a NOT gate on an additional atom which is at facilitation distance to the output of the AND gate.

-We show the AND gate and NAND gate in Fig.~\ref{fig:NANDgate}.
-We show the average number of excitations $N_{\text{o}}$ in the output against time for different input excitations.
-We observe that the logic table of the AND (Fig.~\ref{fig:NANDgate}a,b) and NAND gate (Fig.~\ref{fig:NANDgate}c,d) can be realised by reading out $N_{\text{o}}$.
+Fig.~\ref{Gate_Results} indicates the average number of excitations $N_{\text{o}}$ in the output against time for different input excitations for both the AND gate and the NAND gate.
+We observe that the logic table of the AND (Fig.~\ref{Gate_Results}a,b) and NAND gate (Fig.~\ref{Gate_Results}c,d) can be realised by reading out $N_{\text{o}}$.
 We find that a threshold $N_{\text{threshold}}=0.5$ is sufficient to distinguish between $0$ and $1$ even in the presence of noise.
 We find the optimal work time $t_{\text{w}}$ as dashed lines where we find optimal performance for the gates.

 \prlsection{Discussion} We have demonstrated that networks of Rydberg atoms can create atomtronic devices that, instead of matter-wave, are based on a controlled flow of excitations.
 The flow is controlled by using the blockade and facilitation mechanism of interacting Rydberg atoms.
 This way, a new platform of atomtronic circuits is proposed.
 The propagation of matter-wave in typical cold atoms clouds occurs on the millisecond scale, whereas Rydberg excitations can travel in microseconds.
 Therefore, Rydberg excitations have the potential to provide proof for fast atomtronic quantum devices.